koushikgunnam/AI1110/README.md

 # AI1110
-This reprository is created for course AI1110 Probability and Random Variables
+This reprository is created for course AI1110 Probability and Random Variables.